 - The Dunmer use a system of honorifics in The Elder Scrolls III: Morrowind.
 They are "sera", "muthsera" and "serjo", in increasing order of politeness.

-- In the first game, "Ser" is a gender-neutral title for a Ferelden knight.
+- In Dragon Age: Origins, "Ser" is a gender-neutral title for a Ferelden knight.
 At one point in the game a servant addresses The Warden as "ser", so it may also be a general term of respect.

 - The PSP remake of Final Fantasy Tactics also uses "ser" to address knights, but unlike most other examples, it is not a gender-neutral term and applied only to males.